AdobeXD/plugin-samples/tutorials/how-to-migrate-from-modal-to-panel/index.md

 1. Gets reference to the `selection`.
 2. Creates a `const` called `html` and stores your UI markup, including elements for `style`, `form`, and so on.
 The `form` tag contains a `div` which includes two text input fields and a `footer` which has a button for users to click on.
 The `p` tag contains warning text which is used to warn users when they select a non-rectangle node inside the active XD document.
-3. Creates a nested function called `exec`.
+3. Creates a nested function called `increaseRectangleSize`.
 4. Gets user input value from the "height" and "width" input elements.
 5. Gets the first currently selected node.
 (Some UI logic will be added later to ensure this is a rectangle.)
 6. Modifies the `width` and `height` of the selected rectangle.
 7. Creates a `dialog` element.
 8. Attaches the HTML created in step #1.
 9. Attaches the `dialog` element created in step #8 to the DOM.
-10. Adds a submit listener for the form element, attaching the `exec` function created in step #2.
+10. Adds a submit listener for the form element, attaching the `increaseRectangleSize` function created in step #2.
 11. Returns a JavaScript Promise which will resolve when the dialog is dismissed by the user.
 12. Exports the main function.